harvard-lil/js-wacz/README.md

 Allows to specify where the resulting `.wacz` file should be created, and what its filename should be.

-Defaults to `archive.wacz` if not provided.
+Defaults to `archive.wacz` in the current directory if not provided.

 ```bash
 js-wacz --file cool-beans.warc --output cool-beans.wacz